 A man reported that he lost his firearm while at a gun club in South Summit.
 The gun, a .380 Ruger LCP, was listed as missing.

 A man reported that while he was inside a Kimball Junction business his mountain bike was stolen from his vehicle.
 There were no suspects or parking lot video surveillance at the time and the case is under investigation.

 An employee at a North Summit business reported that a group of individuals was skateboarding on the property.
-A second employee said the individuals had been asked to leave and were confrontational.
-The case is under investigation.

 A deputy made contact with several males who were skateboarding near a Kimball Junction business.
 While speaking with the owner of a vehicle, a male admitted to being in possession of drug paraphernalia.
 He was cited with possession of drug paraphernalia and released.